balder-dev/balder/doc/source/basics/connections.rst

 Defining your own connection
 ============================

-Balder allows to define own connections.
-For that you have to provide a `connections` module somewhere in your project.
-Balder automatically looks into all existing modules with this name and loads all custom connections.
+Balder allows you to define custom connections.
+To do this, you need to provide a connections module somewhere in your project.
+Balder automatically searches all existing modules with this name and loads any custom connections it finds.

-If you want to define your own connection class, you have to create a new class that inherits from the general :class:`Connection` class:
+If you want to define your own connection class, you need to create a new class that inherits from the base :class:`Connection` class:

 .. code-block:: python